kubernetes/website/content/en/docs/concepts/architecture/_index.md

   The architectural concepts behind Kubernetes.
 ---

-{{< figure src="/images/docs/kubernetes-cluster-architecture.svg" alt="Components of Kubernetes" caption="**Note:** This diagram presents an example reference architecture of a Kubernetes cluster.
+{{< figure src="/images/docs/kubernetes-cluster-architecture.svg" alt="The control plane (kube-apiserver, etcd, kube-controller-manager, kube-scheduler) and several nodes.
+Each node is running a kubelet and kube-proxy." title="Kubernetes cluster components" caption="**Note:** This diagram presents an example reference architecture for a Kubernetes cluster.
 The actual distribution of components can vary based on specific cluster setups and requirements." class="diagram-large" >}}

 ### Understanding Cluster Component Distribution